rackerlabs/technical-blog/_posts/2019-12-19-use-xml-publisher-to-show-charts.md

 ![]({% asset_path 2019-12-19-use-xml-publisher-to-show-charts/Picture1.png %})

-In the `rtf` template insert an object of chart type from Publisher Add-In.
+In the `rtf` template, insert an object of chart type from Publisher Add-In.

 ![]({% asset_path 2019-12-19-use-xml-publisher-to-show-charts/Picture5.png %})